alyssafrazee/hackerschool/README.md

 6/5/2013:  4 crypto challenges down!
 Got a code review (it was totally awesome).
 Went over some real analysis in the afternoon, for a change of pace.
 All good times..

 6/10/2013:  5 crypto challenges completed!
 In the challenge 6 vs. Alyssa matchup, however, Challenge 6 is ahead.
 Not for long, though.
-I hear the comeback train.
+I hear the comeback train.  sdf